Burak599/cifar100-effnetv2-90.20acc-mobile-inference/README.md

     Please wait while the model loads (this may take a few moments depending on your connection).

+Note!!!: If you encounter a 1033 error when opening the link, please follow these steps:

+    Stop both the npx serve and cloudflared tunnel processes (Press Ctrl+C in your terminals).

+    First, run the command: npx serve --cors -l 8080.

+    Wait for 1 minute.

+    Then, run the command: cloudflared tunnel --url http://127.0.0.1:8080 --protocol http2.

 - Captures live camera feed and classifies every frame in real time
 - Runs via **WebGL**
 - Displays predicted class name